following is mostly based on Dave's experience

 from the left side across to the battery, and this might have

 some connectors on it -- clean them up.
-This is the wire which
+With the stock VW wiring, this is the wire which

 charges the battery, and also supplies the car with power